-The goal of this plan is to bring the Lifelong Housing Certification into the offices of home builders, relators and homes of consumers all across Southern Oregon.
-Once a critical level of awareness is attained, early indications suggest the market will fully embrace Lifelong Housing.
+Education and outreach activities of the project–beyond the inspection and certification process—are geared to consumers, family members and caregivers as well as to the professionals who serve them, such as builders, Realtors, physical and occupational therapists, and home health workers.
+Once a critical level of community awareness is attained, early indications suggest the market will fully embrace Lifelong Housing.
 In ten years, it is predicted that Lifelong Housing features will be the conventional construction mode in the Rogue Valley and throughout Oregon.